j19sch/j19sch.github.io/posts/2025/20250421-five-levels-of-note-taking-in-meetings.md

 # level 0: no one takes notes

 Few things confuse me as much as being a meeting with no one taking notes.
 Is everyone's memory so much better than my own?
 Is what's being said just not that important?
-Are people fine with only retaining a things and nothing else?
+Are people fine with only retaining a few things and nothing else?

 Luckily I'm not alone.
 Johanna Rothman seems to agree with me, at least for *essential* meetings:[^1]